Have you ever watched a child try to get attention from their mom or dad?

-This prolonged sense of turning away is what Dr. Gottman calls Stonewalling.
+This prolonged act of turning away is what Dr. Gottman calls stonewalling.

-Greg: “I don’t get why she is so pissed with me.
-I wish I could just shrug off her blaming, but I can’t.
+A stonewaller might think, “I don’t get why they’re so pissed with me.
+I wish I could just shrug off their blaming, but I can’t.
 I need time to recover.
-Why doesn’t she get that?”
+Why don’t they get that?”

-While Greg is being honest about the internal world of a stonewaller, he also neglects to mention one important fact: that he never wants to resume the discussion, because the emotions he feels are too overwhelming.
+While this person is being honest about their internal world, they neglect to mention one important fact: that they never want to resume the discussion, because the emotions they feel are too overwhelming.

 “If either spouse refuses to communicate when conflict arises, it can be hard to heal a marriage.” – Dr. Gottman

 The Still Face Experiment

 When looking at relationships from an attachment lens, this type of response is seen as a threat to survival.

 Psychologist Ed Tronick demonstrated the effect of stonewalling in a landmark study between mothers and infants called The Still Face Experiment.

 In this experiment, for a set amount of time, the mother responds to her child’s cues for attention with only a still, unreactive face.